14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 External stressors include work, money, time, family conflict, illness and expectations.
 Internal stressors can be even more harmful but often go unnoticed since they’re not right in front of us.
 Examples of internal stressors are self-criticism, identity, body image, memories and thinking about the uncertainty of the future.
 (1)

-- Whereas stress is our body’s emotional and physical response to those possible threats.
+- Stress is our body’s emotional and physical response to those threats.
 It’s a state of psychological strain or tension in our bodies resulting from our stressors.
 (2)

-Interestingly, stress is a physiological response that helps protect us from harm, which brings me to the next point.
+Interestingly, stress is a physiological response that helps protect us from harm, bringing me to the next point.

 Stress Is Good, Say What?

-Even though we may not be able to eliminate stress entirely, there are strategies and habits that will help you cope.
+Even though we may not be able to eliminate stress entirely, some strategies and habits will help you cope.

 And surprisingly…